eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 # Acknowledgments
 {:numbered="false"}

 The IETF Secretariat, notably Alexa Morris and Stephanie McCammon, contributed significantly to the creation of the IETF Hackathon and the practices in this document.
-Among other things, Alexa drafted the initial breakdown of [Roles and Responsibilities](#roles-and-responsibilities), and Stephanie McCammon created the initial web page and wiki.
+Among other things, Alexa drafted the initial breakdown of [Roles and Responsibilities](#roles-and-responsibilities), and Stephanie McCammon created the initial Hackathon website and wiki.
 These have evolved over time and are used to run each Hackathon.

-Greg Wood, Barry Leiba, Michael Richardson, and Benson Muite also provided significant contributions to the Hackathon and to this document.
+Greg Wood, Barry Leiba, Michael Richardson, Benson Muite, and Dhruv Dhoty also provided significant contributions to the Hackathon and to this document.